SEKOIA-IO/documentation/docs/playbooks/library/detection-rules.md

-# detection-rules
+# Detection Rules

-Detection rules module
+This module exposes a trigger to detect new snort rules on a repository

 ## Configuration